BlueStamp-Engineering-2022/Eeshan_BSE_Portfolio/index.md

-# Emotional Robot
+# Emotive Robot
-The emotional robot is a machine designed to display 3 different emotions based on distance calculated by the ultrasonic sensor.
-It is also able to look around thanks to the pan and tilt servo brackets.
+The emotive robot is a machine designed to display 3 different emotions based on distance calculated by the ultrasonic sensor, along with that it is also able to look around thanks to the pan and tilt servo brackets if programmed to do so.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|